yangzhou12/MPDA/README.md

 ```

 ## Descriptions of the files in this repository
- - *Demo_MPDA.m* provides example usage of MPDA for subspace learning and classification on 2D facial images.
+ - *Demo_MPDA.m* provides example usage of MPDA for subspace learning and classification on the two moon synthetic dataset.
  - *MPDA.m* implements the MPDA algorithm.

 ## Citation